e-kotov/r5rgui/README.md

 # install.packages("pak")
 pak::pak("e-kotov/r5rgui")

-# setup java as you would for r5r package
+# setup Java as you would for r5r package
 # install.packages('rJavaEnv')

 # check version of Java currently installed (if any)